supertokens/blog/content/how-to-deploy-supertokens-with-react-nodejs-express-on-vercel/index.md

 author: "SuperTokens Team"
 ---

-Have you ever considered implementing easy and safe authentication on your web application at no cost?
-Have you considered integrating authentication with minimal or no initial environment setup?
-Then hang on for the next 10 minutes.

 In this tutorial, you’ll learn how to add SuperTokens authentication to your React and NodeJS application and deploy it on Vercel.

-## What is SuperTokens

-[SuperTokens](https://supertokens.com) is a developer first, open-source, flexible alternative to Firebase, AWS Cognito, and Auth0.
-SuperTokens allow you to add secure authentication to your web application in minutes with a prebuilt UI that you can easily customize.

-## Why use SuperTokens

-SuperTokens has lots of amazing features:

-* **Pre-built UI**: SuperTokens has pre-built Sign up / sign-in forms (via our frontend SDK) that can be embedded on your website natively.
-* **Feature segmentation:** With SuperTokens, you can pick only the features you need and see docs relevant to your use case (we call it "recipes")
-* **Priced for startups:** SuperTokens has a generous limit and pricing for our managed service, and it's free for self-hosted.
-* **Integrate with any service:** You can set up your own content delivery service (e.g., SMS or email).
-* **Secure**: Aside from login security, SuperTokens provides out of the box session security using `HttpOnly` cookies and `anti-CSRF` tokens.
-It also implements advanced token rotation techniques to detect against session hijacking.

-## What is Vercel

-Vercel is a platform for frontend frameworks and static sites that can be integrated with your headless content, commerce, or database.
-It offers a frictionless developer experience to handle the difficult tasks of deploying instantaneously, scaling automatically, and presenting tailored content globally.
-It's built for the frontend experience; create hybrid frontends using tools like Next.js, create lightweight event-driven APIs, and deploy to our Global Edge Network.

 ## Getting started